CVD Portal

 What Becomes Mandatory on September 11, 2026

-Article 14, CRA Regulation (EU) 2024/2847: mandatory vulnerability & incident reporting via ENISA's Single Reporting Platform.
-Applies to all products on the market, including legacy.
+Article 14, CRA Regulation (EU) 2024/2847: mandatory vulnerability and incident reporting via ENISA's Single Reporting Platform.
+Applies to products with digital elements in CRA scope.
+Receiving and tracking reports is free, and the SRP-ready filing package is on Pro.

 Actively Exploited Vulnerabilities